FAIR-FATE: Fair Federated Learning with Momentum: Acknowledgments

-This work is funded by the FCT - Foundation for Science and Technology, I.P./MCTES through national funds (PIDDAC), within the scope of CISUC R\&D Unit - UIDB/00326/2020 or project code UIDP/00326/2020 and by European Social Fund, through the Regional Operational Program Centro 2020.
+This work is funded by the FCT - Foundation for Science and Technology, I.P./MCTES through national funds (PIDDAC), within the scope of CISUC R\&D Unit - UIDB/00326/2020 or project code UIDP/00326/2020.
 This work was supported in part by the Portuguese Foundation for Science and Technology (FCT) Research Grants 2021.05763.BD.